sanbec/elemendas-addons/readme.txt

 10. Highlight the search terms in the title with quotation marks.

 == Changelog ==

+= 2.1.0 =
+* The functionality that was in the "Search Results Title" widget becomes an extension of the "Archive Title" widget.

 = 2.0.0 =
 * New "Search Results Highlight" widget to highlight the search string within the search results